My Tarot study is inseparably linked to the decks I use. Here is a list of my collection, with brief introductory commentary for each deck.

 - Thoth Tarot (Pocket Edition).
 Exactly the same thing as above, except the cards are much smaller.
 On the plus side, the small size makes this deck much easier to use for readings compared to the original, which is by far the largest deck I have.
 On the minus side, the intricacies of the artwork suffer ever so slightly with the reduction in size.
 Abbreviated cht.

 - Wildwood Tarot.
 Published by Sterling Ethos.
-This deck was created by Mark Ryan and John Matthews with the help of artist Will Worthington in 2011.
-Its structure is loosely based on tradition, but is also designed to accommodate the Wheel of the Year system.
+This pagan-themed, non-traditional deck was created by Mark Ryan and John Matthews with the help of artist Will Worthington in 2011.
+It was designed to accommodate the Wheel of the Year system, with new titles and images for the Major and Minor Arcanas.
 This deck will be abbreviated as WWT.

 - Sun and Moon Tarot.
 Published by U.S. Games, 2010.
 Created by Vanessa Decort.
 This deck blends the symbolism of the RWS and CHT with a modern twist.
 It will be abbreviated SaM for Sun and Moon.